pratyayj/cs4225-t7-project/README.md

 - **ts-by-intersection-and-day.scala** <br>
 Calculates the traffic score for each intersection for each day.
 This is done by agreggating speeds, volume, and capacity for all intervals in a day using our proposed Traffic Score formula

+- **ts-by-day.scala** <br>
+Calculates the traffic score for each day (across all intersections).
+This is done by using a weighted average of the traffic score for each intersections using the volume of vehicles for that intersection for that day.

+- **ts-by-month.scala** <br>
+Calculates the traffic score for each month.
+This is done using a simple aggregation of the daily traffic scores for the particular month.

 - **sum-vol-by-month.scala** <br>
 Calculates total volume per month

 - **overpass_speed.py** <br>
 Script to obtain speed limits given intersection coordinates via the Overpass API

+- **interval-combine-volume-speed-with-limits.scala** <br>
+Calculation of overall speed for an intersection for one 15 minute interval using a weighted average of speeds using volume.
+Also join speed limit data.

 - **road-danger-score.scala** <br>
 Calculation of monthly Road Danger Score based on the assessed severity level of each incident type